 Todd Rose is the co-founder of Populace, a social impact organization dedicated to advancing our understanding of individuality to transform how we learn, work, and live so that all people can live fulfilling lives in a thriving society.
 He is also the director of the Mind, Brain, and Education program at the Harvard Graduate School of Education, where he leads the Laboratory for the Science of Individuality.
 Todd is the author of Dark Horse with Ogi Ogas and the bestselling The End of Average.

 Todd was born and raised in northern Utah.
-After dropping out of high school, he obtained his GED and started attending night classes at a local college.
+After dropping out of high school, he obtained his GED and started attending night classes at Weber State University.
 He eventually received his Doctorate in Human Development from the Harvard Graduate School of Education and completed a postdoctoral fellowship at the Harvard-Smithsonian Center for Astrophysics.
-His talks have been featured at TedX, the Aspen Ideas Festival, and the Harvard Ed ‘8 for 8.’
-He lives in Cambridge, Massachusetts.
+He lives in Burlington, Massachusetts.